papermerge/lidl-receipts-de/README.md

 Lidl Receipts (Germany)
 =======================

-Papermerge metadata plugin for lidl receipts  used in Germany
+Papermerge metadata plugin for lidl receipts  used in Germany.

 This plugin returns 3 metadata labels/keys named as follows: